BrukerJWD/integrity2git/README.md

 > UnboundLocalError: local variable 'revision' referenced before assignment

 This is caused by `si` not being able to correctly parse the command line argument with the specified devpath.
-If you are running python3, everything should be fine, but obviously it isn't.
+With [this question](https://community.ptc.com/t5/Integrity-Windchill-Systems/Are-CLI-commands-taking-into-account-the-code-page-that-is-set/td-p/142055) in mind, I assume that `si` is always parsing the command line arguments using the codepage of its projects, but python3 uses UTF-8.

 Perhaps we could use the `--selectionFile` argument to work around this issue.